 This pack consists of six lessons which are designed to run consecutively over a half term, or during a focussed topic week, culminating in a day of pupils taking action in their school or community.

 Scroll down and click on the image for a preview of selected pages from this exciting resource.
 The full pack is available for FREE download by teachers in Devon schools.
-Simply log in to the Resources for Devon Teachers page (registration required).
+Simply log in to the Resources for Devon Teachers page (*registration required.
+Devon Teachers only).

-If you have trouble opening the flipbook via the image at the bottom of this page; try this link instead
+If you have trouble opening the flipbook via the image below; try this link instead

 Below are some videos on the Circular Economy that may be useful: